-The initial weave of woven materials, consisting of ordinary weave, twill weave as well as satin weave All sort of adjustment company, joint company, complicated company, the jacquard company are altered and integrated based on these 3, additionally referred to as "3 initial company".
+The initial weave of woven materials consists of ordinary weaves, twill weaves, and satinweavese.
+All sorts of adjustment companies, joint companies, complicated companies, and the jacquard company are altered and integrated based on these 3, additionally referred to as "3 initial companies".

-Simple weave: The weave developed by interweaving warp and weft threads is called simple weave.
+Simple weave: The weave developed by interweaving the warp and weft threads is called simple weave.

-① The variety of times (dots) of intertwining is one of the most, making the textile company wear-resistant, harsh to the touch, much less flexible, and much less shiny.
+① The variety of times (dots) intertwine is one of the most, making the textile company wear-resistant, harsh to the touch, much less flexible, and much less shiny.

-Because the warp and also weft threads of the ordinary weave are surprised every various other, so the same variety of warp as well as weft threads are prepared in the aircraft, the array of intertwining times is one of the most, and the thread fastening is one of the most, as well as the drifting line, is the quickest.
-Make the textile company wear-resistant, level, and tight, but much less flexible and weak in gloss.
-Since the warp and weft threads are sometimes linked, they threadslinesallenging to be close to each other, so the thickness of the material is usually not as well massive.
+Because the warp and also weft threads of the ordinary weave are surprising every various other, so the same variety of warp, as well as weft threads, are prepared in the aircraft; the array of intertwining times is one of the most, and the thread fastening is one of the most, as well as the drifting line, is the quickest.
+Make the textile company wear-resistant, level, and tight but less flexible and weak in gloss.
+Since the warp and weft threads are sometimes linked, they are threadslinesallenging to be close to each other, so the thickness of the material is usually less well massive.

-② The front and back look result coincides; the surface area is level, and the pattern is tedious.
+② The front and back look results coincide; the surface area is level, and the pattern is tedious.

 ③ Under the exact requirements, it is the lightest and thinnest compared to various other cells.

-④ The textile is hard to be fined sand and has excellent anti-seize efficiency.
+④ The textile is hard to find sand and has excellent anti-seize efficiency.

 ⑤ Minium weaving thickness (inadequate thickness), very easy to take apart.

-Since the warp and weft threads are often linked, the threads arelinesnging to be close to each other, so the thickness of the material is usually not as well big.
+Since the warp and weft threads are often linked, the threads arelinesnging to be close to each other, so the thickness of the material is usually smaller.

-Twill weave: The weave factors (or weft weave factors) constant right into oblique lines are called twill weave.
+The weave factors (or weft weave factors) constant right into oblique lines are called twill weaves.

 According to the grain instructions, the one from the reduced entrusted to the top right is the best twill; the one from the reduced right to the top left is a left twill.

-② The variety of intertwining is much less than that of a simple weave, and the material feels softer.
+② The variety of intertwining is much less than a simple weave, and the material feels softer.

 ③ The material is thicker and also denser than an ordinary weave.
-Gloss, flexibility, and crease resistance are far better than nan regular weave.
+Gloss, flexibility, and crease resistance are far better than nan regular weaves.